John Armstrong Jr.: After the revolution

 Armstrong served as Minister in Paris until September 1810.
 In 1806 he had also briefly also represented the United States at the court of Spain.

 When the War of 1812 broke out, Armstrong was called to military service.
 He was commissioned as a Brigadier General, and placed in charge of the defenses for the port of New York.
 Then in 1813 President Madison named him Secretary of War.
+He was barely confirmed by the Senate with 18-15 votes.